soumya1925/fullstackTask/README.md

 # Task Manager API Backend

-// This is a Node.js + Express + MongoDB backend API for a Task Management application.
+-This is a Node.js + Express + MongoDB backend API for a Task Management application.
-// It supports auto-registration/login, JWT authentication, and CRUD operations for tasks.
+-It supports auto-registration/login, JWT authentication, and CRUD operations for tasks.

 # Deployment URL(API):
 https://fullstacktask-974k.onrender.com